The Pacific War Online Encyclopedia

 Semi-armor-piercing bombs were a compromise between the

-charge of a general purpose bomb.
-They were useful against lightly
+explosive charge of a general purpose bomb.
+They were useful

 Incendiary bombs were filled with a flammable material in place of explosive.
 Early incendiaries were filled with oil, gasoline, magnesium, or thermite, but it was discovered during the Battle of Britain that such weapons were fairly easy to deal with in isolation if firefighters were close at hand.
 Incendiaries were therefore typically dropped together with demolition bombs, which smashed structures into kindling while suppressing firefighting efforts.
 Both sides indulged in the practice of dropping demolition bombs into areas already on fire from incendiary attack, which produced heavy casualties among firefighters.
 In many cases, this was done simply because the fires were convenient aiming points during night bombing missions.